15 Best State Parks in Wisconsin You Should Visit This Year

 It’s considered one of the best things to do in Wisconsin Dells and close to the best Airbnbs in Wisconsin Dells.

 This Wisconsin Dells State Park features 147 campsites and various other types of lodging, camping, and great fishing.
-It also offers adaptive equipment available for people with mobility impairment.

 5. Rocky Arbor State Park, Wisconsin Dells

-Rocky Arbor State Park is one of the best state parks near Wisconsin Dells.
-It offers an escape from the water parks to enjoy the outdoors.
-This seasonal park is open for camping from Memorial Day Weekend through Labor Day Weekend.
+Rocky Arbor State Park is one of the best state parks in Wisconsin Dells.
+It offers an escape from the water parks to enjoy the outdoors and some of the best hiking in Wisconsin Dells.

 During the off-season, hikers and picnickers are still welcome to use the park.

 The park is well connected to the road, from Interstate Highway 90/94, take the U.S. Highway 12/16 and exit on the north side of Wisconsin Dells.
-Go east on Highway 12/16 about 0.8 miles.
-The park entrance will be on your right.

-This park and recreation retreat offers pine trees and sandstone bluffs for a cool escape for the picnicker, camping family or hiker.
-Hike through the park to get a glimpse of pine trees, sandstone bluffs, and animals of all sorts.
+This park and recreation retreat offers pine trees and sandstone bluffs for a cool escape for the picnicker, camping family, or hiker.

 Wooded campsites are another great feature of this park and offer a 1-mile self-guided nature trail.
-Walk quietly and you may see deer, squirrels, bats, raccoons, and chipmunks.
-The campground has showers, flush toilets, and electricity.
+The campground also has showers, flush toilets, and electricity.

 6. Amnicon Falls State Park, Wisconsin